duckie/json_backbone/doc/md/main.md

 * is not *LessThanComparable*.
 * is not *OutputStreamable*
 * is not *Hashable*
-* is implicitely convertible to any of its bounded types.
+* is explicitely convertible to any of its bounded types.
+* is implicitly convertible from any of its bounded types.
 * supports any constructor supported by one of its bounded types.
+* can be compared to another variant or a bounded type if all bounded types can be compared.
+* can be ordered if all bounded types can be ordered.

 Rules to select assignable types and valid constructors will be detailed in a dedicated section.